 White House Summit on Mental Health: Let's Make it Happen!

-The Balanced Mind Foundation members represent a broadly diverse population from all ethnicities, religions, socio-economic statuses, lifestyles, belief and value systems.
+The Balanced Mind Parent Network members represent a broadly diverse population from all ethnicities, religions, socio-economic statuses, lifestyles, belief and value systems.
 Therefore, we do not allow members to post petitions, invitations or surveys about any political or religious issues, because this can easily divide us.

 Instead, our legislative advocacy strategy is to partner with the American Academy of Child and Adolescent Psychiatry (AACAP).
 For the past decade, we have participated in the AACAP Advocacy Day where dozens of our families met with their legislative offices on The Hill.
 I attend the annual AACAP meeting and a bi-annual Child Mental Health Summit where several mental health advocacy groups come together to have greater impact.
 We have had board members with overlapping memberships on AACAP’s executive council and we have great respect for AACAP’s work.